Spectroscopy: Detect absorption spectra of gemstones

-Spectroscopes are used to generate and analyse absorption spectra of coloured stones.
+Spectroscopes can be used to generate characteristic absorption spectra of colored stones.
 These absorption spectra are almost like individual fingerprints which allow many stones to be determined or stones of the same colour to be separated quickly and reliably.
 Transparent or translucent stones in their rough or polished state are suitable for this type of investigation.
-It may also be possible to observe the spectra of opaque stones if the light reflected from the surface is used for this purpose.
+It may also be possible to observe the spectra of opaque stones by using the light reflected from the surface.
 In the case gemstones of different colours, various absorptions take place, for which the respective individual chemical compositions and crystal structures are responsible.
 These absorptions determine the chromaticity of the stones at the same time.
-By nature, only clearly coloured stones produce an absorption spectrum, since no absorption takes place with colourless stones and pale coloured stones do not absorb sufficiently for a clearly visible spectrum.
+Naturally, only clearly colored stones produce an absorption spectrum, as there is no absorption in colourless stones and pale-colored stones do not absorb sufficiently for a clearly visible spectrum.

 Function spectroscope